JoyShaheb/rick-morty-wiki/README.md

 ## outcome?

-This project is polised and complete as of May 16th, 2023.
+This project is polised and complete as of July 11th, 2023.
 I am happy with the outcome and I am looking forward to improve it in the future.
 I have learned a lot from this project and I am looking forward to learn more and more.

 ## future features